User-generated content: Definition

 The advent of user-generated content marked a shift among media organizations from creating online content to providing facilities for amateurs to publish their own content.
 User-generated content has also been characterized as citizen media as opposed to the "packaged goods media" of the past century.
 Citizen Media is audience-generated feedback and news coverage.
 People give their reviews and share stories in the form of user-generated and user-uploaded audio and user-generated video.
 The former is a two-way process in contrast to the one-way distribution of the latter.
-Conversational or two-way media is a key characteristic of so-called Web 2.0 which encourages the publishing of one's own content and commenting on other people's content.
+Conversational or two-way media is a key characteristic of so-called Web 2.0, which encourages the publishing of one's own content and commenting on other people's content.

-The role of the passive audience, therefore, has shifted since the birth of new media, and an ever-growing number of participatory users are taking advantage of the interactive opportunities, especially on the Internet to create independent content.
-Grassroots experimentation then generated an innovation in sounds, artists, techniques, and associations with audiences which then are being used in mainstream media.
-The active, participatory and creative audience is prevailing today with relatively accessible media, tools, and applications, and its culture is in turn affecting mass media corporations and global audiences.
+The role of the passive audience, therefore, has shifted since the birth of new media, and an ever-growing number of participatory users are taking advantage of these interactive opportunities, especially on the Internet, to create independent content.
+Grassroots experimentation then generated an innovation in sounds, artists, techniques, and associations with audiences, which then are being used in mainstream media.
+The active, participatory, and creative audience is prevailing today with relatively accessible media, tools, and applications, and its culture is in turn affecting mass media corporations and global audiences.

-The Organisation for Economic Co-operation and Development (OECD) has defined three central schools for UGC:
+The Organisation for Economic Co-operation and Development (OECD) has defined three core variables for UGC: